Remote Learning Provision

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-Using the school bulletin, website and social media, we have clearly signposted how a parent can request a device if needed.
-All requests for a device have been met and we are distributing devices to all pupils that require one, not just the vulnerable and/or key worker pupils.
-Once lockdown ends, the devices will be returned to the college.
+- In the event we need to use remote learning the college will use the school bulletin, website and social media, we will clearly signpost how a parent/carer can request a device if needed.
+Once remote learning ends, the devices will then be returned to the college.

-Paper pack are produced by the Learning Support Centre and posted home where required.
-Pupils without appropriate learning resources/space are invited to have on-site provision.
+- Paper packs can be produced by the Learning Support Centre and posted home where required.
+Pupils without appropriate learning resources/space would be invited to have on-site provision.

-Welfare phone calls and communication is being led by staff.
+- Welfare phone calls and communication are led by staff.
 If pupils do struggle to submit work, it is addressed on a case by case scenario.
-The majority of the time, a device and dongle is issued by the school.

 PRAISE AND REWARDS